 - The Delineate Built-Up Areas tool

 - The Resolve Building Conflicts tool

 - The Resolve Road Conflicts tool

 - The Smooth Polygon tool

 - The Thin Road Network tool

 - Partition features should represent a logical subdivision of input features that will be processed by the tools that honor this setting.
 Input features should be somewhat evenly distributed among partition features.
-These may be a spatially related set of features like counties or other administrative boundaries; polygons that represent individual map sheets, like those created with the Grid Index Features tool; or polygon partitions specifically created for this purpose by the Create Cartographic Partitions tool.
+These may be a spatially related set of features, such as counties or other administrative boundaries; polygons that represent individual map sheets, such as those created with the Grid Index Features tool; or polygon partitions specifically created for this purpose by the Create Cartographic Partitions tool.